deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Consecutive TCP packets will be aggregated together for application log parsing.
+For the specified ports, consecutive TCP packets will be aggregated together for application log parsing.

 ### Physical Mirror Traffic {#inputs.cbpf.physical_mirror}